DYMF

-DYMF (963 AM) Bombo Radyo is a radio station owned and operated by Bombo Radyo Philippines through its licensee People's Broadcasting Service, Inc. Its studio and offices are located at Bombo Radyo Broadcast Center, 87-A Borromeo St., Cebu City; its transmitter is located at Sitio Alaska, Brgy.
+DYMF (963 AM) Bombo Radyo is a radio station owned and operated by Bombo Radyo Philippines through its licensee People's Broadcasting Service, Inc. Its studio and business offices are located at Bombo Radyo Broadcast Center, 87-A Borromeo St., Brgy.
+Pahina Central, Cebu City, while its transmitter is located at Sitio Alaska, Brgy.
 Mambaling, Cebu City.
-It operates daily from 4:00 AM to 9:30 PM.

-DYMF was once home of the Bombo Radyo Production Center.
-Cebu's Extremes Travel & Entertainment Provider (Cebu City) Corp. currently supplies drama programming to all cebuano-speaking Bombo Radyo stations in Visayas and Mindanao.
+DYMF was formerly the home of the Bombo Radyo Production Center.
+Cebu's Extremes Travel & Entertainment Provider (Cebu City) Corp. formerly supplied Cebuano dramas to the station from its inception in 2009 until 2025 when most of its talents retired.
+Bombo Radyo Drama Center currently supplies centralized national drama programming to selected Bombo Radyo stations across Luzon, Visayas and Mindanao.

 History

 Bombo Radyo was inaugurated in 1978 on 648 kHz.
 Bobby Nalzaro, whose transferred to Cebu in 1987, serving as its acting station manager for ten years until he resigned in 1997 to joined GMA Cebu.
 In 1991, the station transferred to 963 kHz, which swapped frequencies with its rival station DYRC Radyo Balita (now Aksyon Radyo Cebu).
 DYMF used to air NBA games through a partnership deal in the same year.

 Bombo Radyo went off the air on December 16, 2021, after its transmitter was destroyed by Typhoon Rai (Odette).
 During the time being, several of its programs were aired on its sister station under the interim name Bombo Radyo Star FM.
 It resumed operations on February 16, 2022, this time with a newly installed transmitter.